The Virasoro-Shapiro amplitude in AdS$_5\times$S$^5$ and level splitting of 10d conformal symmetry: General properties of the characteristic polynomial

 We will now generalise both the sequential splitting and the rank reduction for arbitrary $m\ge 2$, and we will demonstrate that they hold for the case $m^*=3,4$, i.e.~the first cases for which the roots of ${\cal P}^*$ are not explicit.
 It will be convenient to use the notation \ba \!\!K_{m,j}&=& \sum_{ 0\leq x,y \leq deg} T^x\, \Big({\bf K}_{m,j}(a,l)\Big)_{xy}\, B^y \ea introducing the matrix ${\bf K}_{m,j}$.
 Recall $deg[K_{m,j}]\leq j\times \left(2 m-2+\tfrac{1}{2}(1-(-1)^{a+l})\right)$.

 We computed ${\cal P}^*_{m=3,4}$ as function of $T$ and $B$ without imposing any constraint to start with.
 The results are attached in an ancillary file.
 Then, we checked that both the sequential splitting and the rank reduction hold.
 Thus, we repeated the computation the other way round.
-What happens on ${\bf K}_{m,j}$ is quite instructive, and is anticipated by the following picture, \be

-\ee\\ The flat space limit determines the entries on the diagonal.
+What happens on ${\bf K}_{m,j}$ is quite instructive, and is anticipated by the following picture, \be \!\!\! \ee\\ The flat space limit determines the entries on the diagonal.
 Then, constraints from the sequential splitting impose relations spreading on the other diagonals { in red}.
 Constraints from rank reduction instead impose relations spreading from the left top corner { in blue}.
 The rest of ${\bf K}_{m,j}$ can only be determined by looking at the characteristic polynomial from the actual computation of the VS amplitude.

 We will find that the symmetry $T\leftrightarrow B$ and $a\leftrightarrow l$ holds beyond the flat space approximation, and in fact, it relates ${\bf K}$ to its transposed with swapped parameters, \ba _{m,j}(a,l)&=&\Big[{\bf K}_{m,j}(l,a)\Big]^{\rm T} \rule{1.6cm}{0pt} {a+l}\ {even} \\[.2cm] {\bf K}_{m,j}(a,l)&=&\Big[(-)^{j} {\bf K}_{m,j}(l,a)\Big]^{\rm T} \qquad {a+l}\ {odd} \ea Considering that the level splitting problem is uniquely determined within our bootstrap program, and assuming that we have been able to isolate a sub-amplitude inside the full VS amplitude in $AdS_5\times S^5$, responsible just for the level splitting problem, then we infer from \eqref{duality_proposal} that this subamplitude will have a non trivial duality in its Mellin representation reflecting the symmetry above.
 Moreover this duality will be non perturbative, since the level splitting problem is not a problem at fixed order in the $\alpha'$ expansion.